The Limits of Line Broadening: Modeling Stellar Spectra and Formation Temperatures at High Resolution: Modeling Stellar Spectra

 For both the convolved and integrated flux spectra, we use a MARCS \citep{Gustafsson2008} model solar atmosphere ($T_{\rm eff}$ = 5777 K, $\log g $ = 4.44) with microturbulent broadening of $\xi = 1.4\ \kms$.
 We adopt the solar abundances from \citet{Asplund2021}.
 To inspect line shape changes, we consider a $\sim$2 \AA\ region containing two Fe I lines.
 Atomic parameters for these lines are given in Table~\ref{tab:line_props}.
 Line and continuous absorption coefficients are calculated using \texttt{Korg.jl} \citep{Wheeler2023, Wheeler2024}.
+In order to resolve all structure in the line profiles, we model the spectrum on a uniform wavelength grid with resolution 5$\times$10$^{-3}$ \AA\ and no instrumental broadening profile.

-To produce the convolved flux spectrum, we first generate the ``stationary'' spectrum from Equation~\ref{eq:milne}.
-This flux spectrum is then convolved with the \citet{Hirano2011} kernel, which accounts for the effects of both radial-tangential macroturbulence and rotation, assuming quadratic limb darkening and solid body rotation.
-For the limb darkening parameters used in the kernel, we used the best-fit quadratic limb darkening coefficients for the continuum near the model lines ($u_1 \approx 0.465 $, $u_2 \approx 0.165$).
+To produce the convolved flux spectrum, we first generate the ``stationary'' spectrum from Equation~\ref{eq:milne} (using $S_\nu(t_\nu) = B_\nu(T(t_\nu))$ with $t_\nu$ from Equation~\ref{eq:tau_alpha} and the temperature profile, $T$, prescribed by the model atmosphere).
+This flux spectrum is then convolved with the \citet{Hirano2011} kernel, which accounts for the effects of both radial-tangential macroturbulence and rotation, assuming quadratic limb darkening and solid-body rotation.
+To obtain the limb darkening parameters used in the kernel, we synthesized intensity profiles at many limb positions, and took the best-fit quadratic limb darkening coefficients for the continuum near the modeled lines ($u_1 \approx 0.465 $, $u_2 \approx 0.165$).
 Since quadratic limb darkening laws notoriously fail near the limb, these parameters were determined for intensities evaluated at $\mu \geq 0.3$.